NightParker725/microservice-app-example-/README.md

 4. [Log Message Processor](/log-message-processor) is a queue processor written in Python.
 Its purpose is to read messages from a Redis queue and print them to standard output.
 5. [Frontend](/frontend) Vue application, provides UI.

-## Estrategia de Branching
+## Branching Strategy

-Para este proyecto se recomienda usar **GitHub Flow**, ya que es:
+For this project, **GitHub Flow** is recommended because it is:

-- Simple y ligero.
+- Simple and lightweight.
-- Centrado en **deploys frecuentes**.
+- Focused on frequent deployments.
-- Cada nueva funcionalidad se trabaja en una rama (`feature/...`) y se integra a `main` mediante **Pull Requests**.
+- Each new feature is developed in a branch (`feature/...`) and integrated into `main` through Pull Requests.
-- El pipeline se activa en `main` y `develop`, garantizando cambios en vivo y despliegue continuo.
+- The pipeline is triggered on `main` and `develop`, ensuring live changes and continuous deployment.

-### Comparación con otras estrategias
+### Comparison with Other Strategies

-- **GitFlow** → más robusto, útil en proyectos grandes con ciclos de release definidos.
+- **GitFlow:** More robust, useful in large projects with defined release cycles.
-- **Trunk-Based Development** → útil para integración continua extrema, pero requiere un equipo muy disciplinado.
+- **Trunk-Based Development:** Useful for extreme continuous integration, but requires a very disciplined team.
-- **GitHub Flow** → mejor balance para este proyecto académico: simplicidad + CI/CD directo.
+- **GitHub Flow:** Best balance for this academic project: simplicity + direct CI/CD.

 ---

-## Pipeline CI/CD en GitHub Actions
+## CI/CD Pipeline in GitHub Actions

-El pipeline está definido en `.github/workflows/ci-cd.yml`.
+The pipeline is defined in `.github/workflows/ci-cd.yml`.

-### Estructura de jobs
+### Job Structure

-1. **build-test**
+#### `build-test`
-   - Compila y valida cada microservicio en su respectivo stack.
+- Compiles and validates each microservice in its respective stack.
-   - Verifica dependencias (`npm install`, `pip install`, `mvn package`, `go build`).
+- Checks dependencies (`npm install`, `pip install`, `mvn package`, `go build`).
-   - Incluye servicio Redis para pruebas de integración.
+- Includes a Redis service for integration testing.

-2. **docker-build-push**
+#### `docker-build-push`
-   - Construye imágenes Docker para cada servicio.
+- Builds Docker images for each service.
-   - Autentica con Docker Hub usando `DOCKERHUB_USERNAME` y `DOCKERHUB_TOKEN`.
+- Authenticates with Docker Hub using `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
-   - Publica imágenes con el tag `latest`.
+- Publishes images with the `latest` tag.

-3. **deploy**
+#### `deploy`
-   - Levanta la aplicación con `docker-compose.prod.yml`.
+- Brings up the application with `docker-compose.prod.yml`.
-   - Simula un entorno de producción.
+- Simulates a production environment.
-   - Se ejecuta solo si los pasos anteriores pasan correctamente.
+- Runs only if the previous steps succeed.

 ---

-## Secrets en GitHub
+## GitHub Secrets Required

-Se requieren los siguientes **secrets configurados en el repositorio**:
+The following secrets must be configured in the repository:

-- `DOCKERHUB_USERNAME` → usuario de Docker Hub.
+- `DOCKERHUB_USERNAME` → Your Docker Hub username.
-- `DOCKERHUB_TOKEN` → token de acceso generado en Docker Hub.
+- `DOCKERHUB_TOKEN` → Access token generated in Docker Hub.

 ---

-## Cambios en Vivo
+## Live Changes

-Cada vez que se hace un **push a `main` o `develop`**:
+Every time a push is made to `main` or `develop`:

-1. El pipeline construye y valida los servicios.
+- The pipeline builds and validates the services.
-2. Se generan nuevas imágenes Docker.
+- New Docker images are generated.
-3. Se publican en Docker Hub.
+- Images are published to Docker Hub.
-4. El `deploy` ejecuta `docker-compose` para levantar la última versión.
+- The deploy job runs `docker-compose` to launch the latest version.

-Esto asegura que los cambios estén disponibles en el entorno sin intervención manual.
+This ensures that changes are available in the environment without manual intervention.

 ---

 ## Architecture